 A small portable water-heating unit has been observed to lose heat to its surroundings too quickly.
 One design feature of the unit is that the outer surface of the casing is painted matte black.

-Explain how the matte black surface effects heat loss from the water-heating unit.
+Explain how the matte black surface affects heat loss from the water-heating unit.

 Model answer – meets required standard

-The matte black surface of the water-heating unit increases heat loss by radiation, because dark and dull surfaces are a good absorber and emitter of radiant heat.
-This means dark, non-reflective surfaces like the water-heating unit, emit heat energy faster than lighter or shiny surfaces.
+The matte black surface of the water-heating unit increases heat loss by radiation, because dark and dull surfaces are good absorbers and emitters of radiant heat.
+This means dark, non-reflective surfaces like the water-heating unit emit heat energy faster than lighter or shinier surfaces.

 Why is this a model answer?